National Highway 319D (India)

 National Highway 319D, commonly referred to as NH 319D is a national highway in India.
 It is a secondary route of primary National Highway 19.
 NH-319D runs in the state of Uttar Pradesh in India.

 Route

-NH319D connects Allahabad, Phulpur and Mungra Badshahpur in the state of Uttar Pradesh.
+NH319D connects Prayagraj, Phulpur and Mungra Badshahpur in the state of Uttar Pradesh.

+Road Transport Minister Nitin Gadkari laid the foundation stone to four-lane the road from Phulpur to Badshahpur on March 1, 2024.
+Along with this, the foundation stone was also laid to build two new greenfield bypasses at Phulpur and Mungra Badshahpur.